Black American Sign Language: History

-Like many educational institutions for hearing children during 19th and early 20th century, schools for deaf children were segregated based on race.
-Of the schools for the Deaf that were founded, few admitted students of color.
-Seeing a lack of educational opportunities for Black Deaf children, Platt Skinner founded the Skinner School for the Colored Deaf, Dumb, and Blind in 1856 in Niagara Falls, New York.
+Like many American educational institutions for hearing children during the 19th and early 20th centuries, schools for deaf children were segregated based on race.
+Of the schools for the deaf that were founded, few admitted students of color.
+Seeing a lack of educational opportunities for Black deaf children, Platt Skinner founded the Skinner School for the Colored Deaf, Dumb, and Blind in 1856 in Niagara Falls, New York.
 Skinner described his school as "the first effort of its kind in the country ...
 We receive and instruct those and only those who are refused admission to all other institutions and are despised on account of their color."
 The school moved to Trenton, New Jersey, in 1860.
-After it closed in 1866, no Northern state created an institution for Black Deaf children.
-Even after these states outlawed segregation by 1900, integration was sparse, as some institutions allowed black students and others did not.
+After it closed in 1866, no Northern state created an institution for Black deaf children.
+Even after these states outlawed segregation by 1900, integration was sparse, as some institutions allowed Black students and others did not.

 After the foundation and success of the American School for the Deaf, many other institutions for the deaf were founded throughout the country.
-Since schools, particularly in the South, were segregated, many Southern states created separate schools or departments for Black Deaf children.
-The first school established for Black Deaf children below the Mason–Dixon line opened in the District of Columbia in 1857; it remained segregated until 1958.
-The last Southern state to create an institution for Black Deaf children was Louisiana in 1938.
-Black deaf children became a language community isolated from white Deaf children, with different means of language socialization, allowing for different dialects to develop.
-Because the education of white children was privileged over that of Black children, oralism—the prominent pedagogical method of the time—was not as strictly applied to the Black Deaf students.
-Oralist methods often forbid the use of American Sign Language, so Black Deaf students had more opportunities to use ASL than did their white peers.
+Since schools, particularly in the South, were segregated, many Southern states created separate schools or departments for Black deaf children.
+The first school established for Black deaf children below the Mason–Dixon line opened in the District of Columbia in 1857; it remained segregated until 1958.
+The last Southern state to create an institution for Black deaf children was Louisiana in 1938.
+Black deaf children became a language community isolated from White deaf children, with different means of language socialization, allowing for different dialects to develop.
+Because the education of White children was privileged over that of Black children, oralism—the prominent pedagogical method of the time—was not as strictly applied to the Black deaf students.
+Oralist methods often forbid the use of American Sign Language, so Black deaf students had more opportunities to use ASL than did their White peers.
 Despite the decision in Brown v.
 Board of Education (1954), which declared racial segregation in public schools to be unconstitutional, integration was slow to come.
 Schools for the deaf were no exception to the matter: the last desegregated in 1978, 24 years after the decision.